Salwan/salwan.github.io/_posts/2011-08-23-postmortem-prison-escaptor-ld.md

 This is a wonderful thing, it's like a complete record of every moment the project went through.. creating features, squashing bug, and sometimes even frustration all show in the video.. and of course the moment of triumph when the game is finished and released :)

-When the timelapse software is working in the background, it feels a bit like someone is watching what I do closely, that someone is me later on.. so procrastination and wasting time with useless things are much less to occur if I know my future-self is watching.
+When the timelapse software is working in the background, it feels a bit like someone is watching what I do closely, that someone is me later on.. so procrastination and wasting time with useless things are much less likely to occur if I know my future-self is watching.

 It also shows how much I get distracted at work with things I should just shut off, like news or facebook or something, going to check facebook even for half a minute means my line-of-thought will be lost, whatever I was coding I'm going to have to find what I was trying to do with it and most likely I'll end up writing buggy code and *facepalm* myself later.

 ## What Went Wrong

-### 1. The game concept was two much for my first 48 hours contest
+### 1. The game concept was too much for my first 48 hours contest

 Most other entries included a simple design and simple mechanics following a known genre, pattern based enemies (if there are enemies), and mostly simplistic environments.
 There are exceptions though, there are those who did much more than that, but they are usually quiet experienced with game contests like this one and know exactly what to concentrate on.